 What Are Potstickers?

+They’re filled with pork and cabbage, plus many other vegetables like carrots.
 Their pleated, crescent shape is iconic, and they usually come fried and steamed for that crispy exterior and juicy content.

 Tracing their history, potstickers come from China, with the name guotie, meaning wok stick.
 They date back to 960 A.D. when a chef boiled dumplings and forgot about them until the water had boiled away.

 The dumplings stuck onto the pot but tasted incredibly delicious.
 It’s said that guests loved the rich filling of the potstickers, the tender skin, and the crusty bottom.

 A filling meal that’s both delicious and addicting for the sumptuous ingredients packed into each juicy yet crispy wrapper.
 They usually come with soy sauce or other dipping sauce to complement the simple taste of the pork and vegetables.

 Potstickers are frozen to extend their shelf life.
 You can find ready-made potstickers in grocery stores, usually in bulk.